mayasharma2110/Keep-Riding/README.md

 * All code was written in Gitpod and used [this template](https://github.com/Code-Institute-Org/gitpod-full-template) from Code Institute.
 * Files were added to the staging area using "git add ."
-* Files were committed to the local repository using "git commit -m 'commit message here'"
+* Files were committed to the local repository using "git commit -m 'commit message here'".
 * Committed changes were pushed to the GitHub repository.

 ### GitHub Pages